sixthgear/tradewars-server/doc/specifications.md

 When the contract is completed in whole or in part (by another player performing a BUY or SELL action), the credits will exchange hands immediately.
 Any materials that are received by the planet as part of a player-issued BUY contract will remain at the planet until the buying player travels there and picks them up.

-Materials and credits from an expired contract will be returned to the original player, although in the case of materials left as part of an expired SELL contract, the player will need to travel back to the original planet to pick them up.
+80% of the materials or credits from a cancelled contract will be returned to the original player, although in the case of materials left as part of an cancelled SELL contract, the player will need to travel back to the original planet to pick them up.

-Players may renew expiring contracts from anywhere in the universe.
+Players may cancel or modify the price of a contract from any planet in the game.

 ### Player Actions ###